-If this is not your first DUI offense or if you refused to take the chemical test, you may have a required no-drive period.
-No-drive periods are: None – First-time offenders who failed a chemical test; 45 days – Prior offenders who failed a chemical test; 90 days – All offenders who refused a chemical test.
+If this is not your 1st DUI offense or if you refused to take the chemical test, you may have a required no-drive period.
+First-time offenders who failed a chemical test do not have a required no-drive period.
+However, prior offenders who failed a chemical test have a 45-day no-drive period and all offenders who refused a chemical test have a 90-day no-drive period.

 Call the Department of Motor Vehicles at 402-471-3985 to find out whether you are eligible to apply for an Ignition Interlock Permit.

 Apply for your IIP (Ignition Interlock Permit).
-All necessary paperwork and eligibility requirements must be submitted to the Department of Motor Vehicles, Financial Responsibility Division in Lincoln.
+All necessary paperwork and eligibility requirements must be submitted to the Department of Motor Vehicles, Financial Responsibility Division in Lincoln, Nebraska.

-Application requirements include: Nebraska residency Current certificate of LifeSafer installation Current driver license (to be surrendered) Reinstatement of any other open suspensions or revocations
+Application requirements include Nebraska residency, a current certificate of LifeSafer installation, a current driver’s license (to be surrendered) and reinstatement of any other open suspensions or revocations.

 Visit ClickDMV.ne.gov to learn more about application requirements and to download forms.